 Why the Clients’ Onboarding Experience Matters

 Potential clients should be able to go from “interested” to “on your schedule” in a streamlined, easy way that makes sense to them.
 If not, you may be missing out on a lot of clients.
 From what I’ve heard and seen, private practices typically have one in every three website visitors become a client.
-With Online Booking, I’m able to connect with so much more.
+With online appointment requests, I’m able to connect with so much more.

 It’s great for me as a clinician, and for clients, because it gets their therapy process started off on the right foot.
 I talked to colleagues a lot about this process.
 And the fact is, clients are often anxious when they’re signing on with a new clinician.
 It’s a risk to sit across from a stranger or to jump on a Telehealth session with someone you’ve never met.